ObserveRTC/client-monitor-js/docs/SCORE_CALCULATIONS.md

 | audio track | 1 |
 | video track | 2 |

-1. **Every track** computes its own score from what the user perceived on it.
+1. **Every track** computes its own score from what the user perceived on it — freezes, pixelation, concealment, frame delivery.
+Never loss or jitter.
-2. **Every peer connection** computes a *stability score* from path-level signals — RTT, jitter and packet loss — and contributes it directly.
+2. **Every peer connection** computes a *stability score* from path-level signals — RTT, jitter and packet loss.
-3. **The client score** is the weighted average of all of them together, so each contribution is counted exactly once.

-A track that is disabled or muted, or that has no RTP stream yet, has an `undefined` score and is excluded.
-A peer connection without tracks simply contributes its own stability score.

-### Only streams carrying media measure the path

-The peer connection averages jitter and loss across its streams, and skips any stream that shows no sign of carrying media in the interval — under `MIN_PATH_SAMPLE_BITRATE` (8 kbps) **and** under `MIN_PATH_SAMPLE_PACKETS` (25 packets) **and** delivering no frames.

-This is not a micro-optimization.
-An SFU's bandwidth-probation stream — mediasoup sends one on `mid: "probator"` — exists to be discarded, so its loss ratio and jitter are not measurements of anything.
-Observed in a real session at ~2 kbps with ~50% "loss" and ~490 ms "jitter", beside real streams running at 0.00% loss and 2 ms jitter.
-Averaged in with an equal vote it produced `high-jitter: 2` **and** `high-packetloss: 2` on 99% of samples and pinned a healthy connection at the minimum score for the whole call.
-Excluding it moved that connection's mean score from **1.08 to 4.92**, and the client's from **2.93 to 4.86**.
+3. **The client score** averages each peer connection's scaled track average, weighted by the peer connection.

+The multiplication is deliberate and gives the client score a property the additive alternative does not: **a call can never score better than the connection carrying it.** A peer connection at 0 takes its tracks to 0 no matter how healthy their own metrics look, which is the honest answer — media that cannot traverse the path was not delivered, whatever the decoder thought.

+A peer connection with no scoreable tracks contributes its own score alone (the track average defaults to the maximum).
+A peer connection whose stability score cannot be computed is skipped entirely, along with its tracks.

+**Known asymmetry.** `Σ(PC_Weight)` is the only denominator, so track weights normalize *within* a peer connection and never reach the client level.
+A send peer connection with one outbound track therefore counts as much as a receive peer connection with twenty inbound ones.
+Weighting each contribution by `PC_Weight + Σ(Track_Weight)` would fix it without changing the multiplication.

 ## How penalties work